tlevine/arabic-tweets/readme.md

 starts.

 ## Formats
-We store the data in these formats.
-For each format, we will also provide snippets for importing of that format into R and/or Python, as is appropriate.
+Data are available in these formats.

+* Full CSV file
 * CSV of a random sample
-* RData file of a data.frame
-* Pickle file of a Pandas DataFrame
 * MySQL dump
-* JSON (perhaps in multiple different structures)

-## Plying
-We plyed the data in these ways.

-* Random subset
-* Aggregate something by something?
-* Only certain columns
-* No alteration (Just combine all 12 original files into one table.)

-The first two of these plyings and maybe the third way should result in a dataset that works fine in desktop statistics programs (Excel, SAS, &c.).
+It's also in a MySQL database, and we have code for loading them into R and Python (Pandas).

 ## Converting data
-I've cleaned up the spreadsheets slightly and loaded them into MySQL.
-Now we can pull them out of MySQL into R, Python (Pandas), &c.
+Here are instructions for running the scripts that clean up the spreadsheets slightly, load them into MySQL and then take them out in other formats

 ### Cleaning up spreadsheets
 Download the files to the `tweets` directory, and gunzip them; they'll now be